 There are many reasons why a normal tube scaffold should not be put up in a DIY way.
 Scaffolding is not only a trade in itself but it is a very dangerous one and if a scaffold is not put up 100% correctly, the results can be fatal.
-In 2003/4, falls from height accounted for 67 fatal accidents at work and nearly 4000 major injuries…and yes….it could be you.
-In 2005 regulations have been bought in to cover working at height.
-A copy of these regulations can be seen here.
-Health and safety regulations can be seen here
+Back in 2003/4, falls from height accounted for 67 fatal accidents at work and nearly 4000 major injuries…and yes….it could be you.

 This project will concentrate on the use of tower scaffolds which can be used to gain access pretty much everywhere.